The AES (NYSE:AES) Price Target Cut to $29.00 by Analysts at Morgan Stanley

-The AES (NYSE:AES) had its price objective cut by equities researchers at Morgan Stanley from $30.50 to $29.00 in a research report issued on Tuesday, Benzinga reports.
-The firm currently has an “overweight” rating on the utilities provider’s stock.
-Morgan Stanley’s price objective would suggest a potential upside of 15.08% from the company’s current price.
+The AES (NYSE:AES) had its price target decreased by Morgan Stanley from $30.50 to $29.00 in a research note issued on Monday, Benzinga reports.
+The brokerage currently has an “overweight” rating on the utilities provider’s stock.
+Morgan Stanley’s target price points to a potential upside of 14.35% from the company’s previous close.

-Separately, TheStreet downgraded shares of The AES from a “b-” rating to a “c” rating in a report on Thursday, May 6th.
-Four analysts have rated the stock with a buy rating, The stock has an average rating of “Buy” and an average price target of $22.50.
+Separately, TheStreet cut shares of The AES from a “b-” rating to a “c” rating in a research report on Thursday, May 6th.

 The AES Corporation operates as a diversified power generation and utility company.
 It owns and/or operates power plants to generate and sell power to customers, such as utilities, industrial users, and other intermediaries.
 The company also owns and/or operates utilities to generate or purchase, distribute, transmit, and sell electricity to end-user customers in the residential, commercial, industrial, and governmental sectors; and generates and sells electricity on the wholesale market.